 Betr is hoping to overcome these problems, putting its entire spotlight on the company’s micro-betting product.
 Micro-betting has dominated other global markets, and Levy said U.S. sports are ripe for this kind of betting experience.

 That could end up being easier said than done.
 Betr Sportsbook tried to get in front of the issues before Ohio’s launch, even becoming a leader in some ways.
 Levy announced at the industry event G2E in October that Betr will be the first sportsbook to not accept credit card deposits to fund user accounts.

 In addition, Betr is enforcing deposit limits for users in the 21-25 age demographic.

 We’ll see how Betr falls into the overall market.
-But Ohio gamblers have an ambitious new sportsbook to try out when sports betting begins in January.
+But Ohio gamblers have an ambitious new sportsbook to try out during the early days of sports betting in the state.